Mechazawa/REDBetter-crawler/README.md

 per-sample property of 24 will be silently re-categorized.
 If it set to '1', a prompt will appear.
 The default is '0' which ignores these occurrences.
 `tracker` is the base url to use in the torrent files.
+`api` is the base url to use for api requests.
 `mode` is which list of torrents to search for candidates.
-One of 'snatched', 'uploaded' or 'both.'
+One of 'snatched,' 'uploaded,' 'both,' or 'none' to disable scraping.

 You should end up with something like this: